chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 Hardcoding tokens directly into the Connector code is considered bad practice, as this code may be accessible to other administrators in your environment.
 To address this security concern, the Connector CLI tool provides four different authorization types:

 - Static Header Key
-- OAuth2.0 Client Credentials
+- OAuth 2.0 Client Credentials
-- OAuth2.0 Authorization Code
+- OAuth 2.0 Authorization Code
-- OAuth2.0 Resource Owner Password (Password Grant)
+- OAuth 2.0 Resource Owner Password (Password Grant)

 When a user first accesses a Connector and the code makes a `runtime.fetch` call, the GraFx Platform automatically runs the required authentication workflow.
 The authentication result is then cached and added to subsequent requests automatically.